ChristianVistiLyth/mobilityticketing-lecture/README.md

 # Compulsory Assignment 1 review guide

-- Group members: *to be filled in*
+- Group members: Christian Visti Lyth
-- Submitted commit: *to be filled in*
 - Setup and reset instructions: [Setup and reset](#setup-and-reset)

 ## Where to find the work